gabash23/Face2Face/README.md

 # FacialRecognition
-We are making a facial recognition app, similar to google photos facial recognition, for our school comp sci mid year project.
+We are making a facial recognition app, similar to google photos facial recognition, for our school computer science mid year project.
 ##
 ## 😼😼😼